Async Non-Blocking Subagent Dispatch¶

-Decouple the orchestrator's processing loop from subagent lifecycle so it continues planning, processing partial results, and managing state while delegates execute concurrently — but only when the orchestrator has genuine work to perform during the wait.
+Decouple the orchestrator's loop from subagent lifecycle so it keeps working while delegates run — but only when it has genuine work during the wait.

-Standard fan-out patterns and bounded batch dispatch treat the orchestrator as a passive waiter: launch N agents, block until all return, synthesize.
-When the orchestrator itself has productive work — planning next waves, processing partial results, managing cross-agent state — blocking wastes its execution budget.
+Standard fan-out patterns and bounded batch dispatch treat the orchestrator as a passive waiter: it launches N agents, blocks until all return, then synthesizes.
+Blocking wastes the orchestrator's execution budget when it has productive work of its own — planning next waves, processing partial results, or managing cross-agent state.

 Async dispatch decouples orchestration from subagent lifecycle.
 The orchestrator dispatches and continues its own loop, handling results as they arrive.